0x0539/tap.io/README.md

 The ```webserver.js``` is the HTTP interface to the game files, and ```snake.js``` is the server wrapper.

 Now you should be able to hit http://localhost:7787/snake.html in a couple different windows and see what happens.
-I plan on hosting a live demo of this soon.